scalable-web-systems/ex-docker-with-mongodb/README.md

-# Docker Compose, MongoDB, Service
+# Docker Compose, MongoDB, & Express

 This example demonstrates how to create a simple service using Express, MongoDB, and Docker.
 The goal is the write a simple service that connects to a MongoDB service and stores data persistently on disk.
 We will also want to connect to this service from a browser running on our host platform.